Wildlife within Madikwe Game Reserve is abundant and of an excellent quality. Sightings include lion, leopard, wild dog, elephant, , warthog and more.

 Madikwe’s game viewing is of a very high standard, with regular sightings of zebra, impala, wildebeest, giraffe, warthog, white rhino, lion, wild dog, elephant, white rhino, brown hyena, and spotted hyena.
 Leopard sightings have become a lot more frequent as individuals are more relaxed in the presence of vehicles in the area.
-Along with buffalo and Black rhino, leopard are now seen regularly in the reserve.
+Along withwhite rhino, black rhino, brown hyena, spotted hyena, zebra, impala, wildebeest, giraffe buffalo and Black rhino, leopard are now seen regularly in the reserve.
 Sightings are generally limited to a maximum of 3 vehicles at any given time so as not to unduly stress the animals.

 The Brown Hyena

 - Solitary but gregarious, they tend to scavenge by themselves but will den together females.

 - Pure scavangers, only a few individuals have been known to kill their own food.
 Will often take food home for clan members and puppies.

 - They eat Tsama melons for water.
 One Brown Hyena was recorded eating 18 Tsama melons for its moisture intake.